Hearing_Loss_ENT_Denver

 Otitis Media

-Inflammation of the middle ear characterized by the accumulation of infected fluid in the middle ear space, bulging of the eardrum, pain in the ear and, if eardrum is perforated, drainage into the ear canal
+Inflammation of the middle ear is characterized by the accumulation of infected fluid in the middle ear space, bulging of the eardrum, pain in the ear and, if the eardrum is perforated, drainage into the ear canal.

 Otitis Externa

-Infection of the outer ear canal that leads to the ear drum, usually due to bacteria, fungus, and is often referred to as ‘swimmer’s ear’
+Infection of the outer ear canal that leads to the eardrum, usually due to bacteria, or fungus, and is often referred to as ‘swimmer’s ear’.

 Meniere’s Disease

 A disorder of the inner ear that causes episodes in which you feel as if you’re spinning (vertigo), and you have fluctuating hearing loss with a progressive, ultimately permanent loss of hearing, ringing in the ear (tinnitus), and a feeling of fullness or pressure in your ear.
-It is characterized by endolymphatic hydrops, which refers to increased hydraulic pressure within the inner ear system
+It is characterized by endolymphatic hydrops, which refer to increased hydraulic pressure within the inner ear system.

 Presbycusis